Black Sunday (1977 film): Plot

 Michael Lander is a Goodyear Blimp pilot who flies over National Football League games for network television coverage.
-Secretly deranged by years of torture as a POW in the Vietnam War, he had a bitter court martial on his return and a failed marriage.
+Secretly deranged by years of torture as a POW in the Vietnam War, he had a bitter court martial upon his return and a failed marriage.
 He longs to kill himself and to take with him as many as possible of the cheerful, carefree civilians he sees from his blimp each weekend.

 Lander is desperately in love with Dahlia Iyad, an operative from the Palestinian terrorist group Black September, who controls and manipulates him.
 They conspire together to launch a suicide attack using a bomb composed of plastique and a quarter-million steel flechettes.
 They plan to mount the bomb on the underside of the gondola of the Goodyear blimp and detonate it over the Miami Orange Bowl during Super Bowl X, killing over 80,000 spectators, including the President of the United States, in order to call attention to the plight of the Palestinians and to punish the United States for supporting Israel.

 During a raid on a Black September safehouse in Beirut, the Israeli counter-terrorist Mossad agent David Kabakov surprises Iyad while she is showering.
 His mission was to kill everyone in the unit; however, seeing her unarmed and naked, he spares her life and turns his attention to clearing the rest of the safehouse, and she escapes.
 When the raid is complete, Kabakov finds a recorded message which Iyad had planned to publish after the terrorist attack.
 The recording explains the motive for the terrorism, but does not include any specific information about the attack plan itself.

 Collaborating with FBI agent Sam Corley, Kabakov and his partner Robert Moshevsky try to learn the details of the plan.
-Meanwhile, Black September bribes freighter captain Tekiaki Ogawa to transport the plastic explosives, disguised as statuettes.
+Meanwhile, in Long Beach, Black September bribes freighter captain Tekiaki Ogawa to transport the plastic explosives, disguised as statuettes.
 Ogawa puts the explosives aboard Iyad and Lander's motorboat, but the two terrorists are discovered by the Coast Guard and forced to flee.